Sports Injury Claims for Compensation

 How Much is my Sports Injury Claim Worth?

 It is difficult to make an estimation on the valuation of a compensation award from the beginning of a claim.
-The value of your claim will depend largely upon the seriousness of your injuries and your additional losses.
+The value of your no win, no fee sports injury claim will depend largely upon the seriousness of your injuries and your additional losses.
 Compensation is split into general damages and special damages as shown below:

 - General damages – General damages refer to compensation for your injuries.
 This will be based on your pain and suffering as a direct result of the injuries sustained in your accident.